-Observe Safety Guidelines detailed in the beginning of this manual.
+Observe all Safety Guidelines detailed throughout this manual

-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION WELDING PROBLEMS Arc is unstable - Poor starting Check for correct input voltage to machine - 115vac.
+PROBLEMS (SYMPTOMS) WELDING PROBLEMS Arc is unstable - Poor starting Check for correct input voltage to machine - 115vac.
 Check for proper electrode polarity for process.
 Check gun tip for wear or damage and proper size - Replace.
-Check for proper gas and flow rate for process.
+If all recommended possible gross Check for proper gas and flow rate for process.
 (For MIG only.)
-Contact your local Lincoln Authorized Field Service Facility.
-Check work cable for loose or faulty connections.
-Check gun for damage or breaks.
+If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Lincoln Check work cable for loose or faulty connections.
+Authorized Field Service Facility.
+6. Check gun for damage or breaks.
 7. Check for proper drive roll orientation and alignment.
 8. Check liner for proper size.